afshinrahimi/pigeo/README.md

 	3.3 for geolocation of Twitter users, Internet connection and tweepy library are needed which can be installed by ``sudo pip install tweepy``.

+	3.4 ``sudo pip install haversine`` which is a library that computes the distance between two coordinates (lat, lon) in km.

 4. ``pigeo`` is ready to use.
 Go to usage section.